-The athletic fee is charged to all students taking three or more semester hours of oncampus classes and to all students residing in the residence halls.
+The athletic fee is charged to all students taking three or more semester hours of on- campus classes and to all students residing in the residence halls.
 It contributes to the financial support of inter-collegiate athletic activities.

 The technology fee and institutional fee are assessed to all students.
 These fees allow GSW to provide state of the art technology and instructional services to students.

-FFF PAYMENT DEADLINES

-Fee Payment Deadlines are posted under the RAIN announcement page.
+FEE PAYMENT DEADLINES Fee Payment Deadlines are posted under the RAIN announcement page.

-A late payment fee of \$50.00 will be assessed to students not paid in full by the deadline.
+A late payment fee of \$50.00 will be assessed to students not paid in full by the deadline or students can be administratively withdrawn from the University for not paying in full by the deadline.